Hurley-Natick/Covid19-NP-Swab/README.md

 If passes, write "Pass".
 If fails, write "Fail" and give a brief reason why.
 Should be filled out by someone who has experience actually using NP swabs in a clinical context.
 Please leave the name of this person.

 #### Test 2: Collection test
 If a Gram stain of the (inner) cheek made from the swab shows material broadly consistent with our control, then write "Pass".
-If not, "Fail" and give reason (too abrasive, did not pick up material, etc.)
+If not, "Fail" and give reason (too abrasive, did not pick up material, etc.) Note: BIDMC protocol does not include adding fluid.

 #### Test 3: PCR compatibility (and which protocol used)
 As above, "Pass" vs. "Fail".
 Please indicate the protocol used.
 You can post the protocol in the Testing/ directory, and link to it here